 I’m going to walk you through this, step by step with pictures.

-1. First, you’re going to get a very large, heat-proof mixing bowl (I’m not joking–the bowl needs to be big) and put in two cubes of butter (1/2 pound), two twelve-ounce packages of chocolate chips, and the whole seven-ounce jar of Marshmallow Fluff.
+1. First, you’re going to get a very large, heat-proof mixing bowl (I’m not joking–the bowl needs to be big) and put in two cubes of butter (1/2 pound), two twelve-ounce packages of chocolate chips (you can use semi-sweet or milk chocolate), and the whole seven-ounce jar of Marshmallow Fluff.
 (You can find this next to the marshmallows at any store).

 If you are like me and have a huge bag of chocolate chips (thank you, Costco!) you’ll need to measure about four cups.
 If you want to be super accurate, you can use a kitchen scale like my favorite, this Taylor Kitchen Scale.